-- With the written assent of the other committee members a final oral examination will be scheduled by the student and administered by the major professor and the advisory committee. - The final oral examination will normally last no more than two hours and cover the thesis and the broader field related to the topic. - The student should advise the graduate coordinator at least two weeks in advance of the final oral examination.
-With the student's approval, the event will be publicized; faculty, students, and other interested parties will be invited to attend a portion of the defense.
+- With the written assent of the other committee members, the student will schedule a final oral examination, to be administered by the major professor and the advisory committee. - The final oral examination will normally last no more than two hours and cover the thesis and the broader field related to the topic. - The student should advise the graduate coordinator at least two weeks in advance of the final oral examination.
+With the student's approval, the department will publicize the event and invite faculty, students, and other interested parties to attend a portion of the defense. - The student and committee chair must appear in person, but other committee members can participate via teleconference or video conference if the Graduate School's requirements (as detailed in the Graduate Coordinator's Handbook) are met.
+If the major professor is unable to attend the defense in person, they can designate a substitute chair who is a current member of the committee.
+Under extenuating circumstances with approval by the department and graduate coordinator, a defense can be held completely remotely.